everycure-org/matrix/docs/src/data_science/moa_extraction.md

 Currently, there are two separate pipelines which must be run in sequence:

 1. **DrugMechDB entity resolution pipeline** This is run once locally.
-Uses a Node synonymizer to map all entities appearing DrugMechDB to the KG.
+Uses a Node synonymizer to map all entities appearing in DrugMechDB to the KG.
+To run this pipeline on your local machine, writing to GCS storage, use the command: ```kedro run -p drugmechdb_entity_resolution -e  cloud```
 2. **Main MOA extraction pipeline** Performs all other functionality.
+To run this pipeline on the cluster, use the command: ```kedro submit --username <your name --pipeline moa_extraction>```

 The main MOA extraction pipeline itself has four separate components.